-Productivity is quite high in Swindon, with a Gross Value Added per hour of £42.90 in 2019, placing it second out of 62 cities[1].
-Swindon has a relatively high level of economic prosperity, with the economy supporting 123,000 jobs in 2021, and an annual average earnings of £30,420 for residents working full time, as well as house prices that are considered to be amongst the lowest in the South West.
+Productivity is quite high in Swindon, with a Gross Value Added per hour of £50.80 in 2020, placing it fourth out of 62 towns and cities^[1].
+Swindon has a relatively high level of economic prosperity, with the economy supporting an estimated 114,100 jobs in 2022.
+Swindon resident workers (full- and part-time) earned an annual average pay of £34,426 in 2022.
+Additionally, house prices are considered to be amongst the lowest in the South West.

-Following a sustained period of higher employment rates in Swindon than in the South West and the UK, the Covid-19 pandemic brought employment rates down across the board and for Swindon, this fell to below South West levels as at December 2021, although standing at a slightly higher level than the UK.
+Following a sustained period of higher employment rates in Swindon than in the South West and the UK, the Covid-19 pandemic brought employment rates down across the board and for Swindon, this fell to below South West and England levels as at December 2022.

-Nationally, the economic environment remains challenging: Brexit, the Covid-19 pandemic, the current cost of living crisis and the energy crisis arising from the full-blown war between Russia and Ukraine have all combined to set the UK on a path to recession[2] and these will be felt on Swindon's economy.
-The prospect of an economic recession and associated job losses will further deepen existing socio-economic inequalities which can in turn worsen health inequality indicators.
+Nationally, the economic environment remains challenging: Brexit, the Covid-19 pandemic, the cost of living crisis and the energy crisis arising from the full-blown war between Russia and Ukraine continue to pose challenges to the UK economy and these will be felt on Swindon's economy.
+The prospect of a stagnating economy^[2] will further deepen existing socio-economic inequalities which can adversely impact health outcomes.

 Challenges still remain in Swindon with regards to raising educational attainment.
-Swindon has a lower percentage of the working age population holding NVQ4 or higher level qualifications (33.7%) compared to the national average of 43.5%.
-A lower proportion of students (36.7%) progress to higher education (level 4 and above), although the gap with the England average (49.9%) is slowly narrowing.
+Swindon has a lower percentage of the working age population holding NVQ4 or higher level qualifications (27.9%) compared to England (33.9%)^[3].
+A lower proportion of students (54.6%) progress to higher education (level 4 and above), although the gap with the England average (68.3%) is slowly narrowing^[4].
 The UCAS entry rate for students in Swindon (31%) is increasing and slowly closing the gap with England (39%).